Andreas-Born/o-Tree/PromiseCompetition/Readme.txt

 This code bases on the experiment I ran for my project 'Promise Competition'.
 See https://www.andreas-born.com/promise_competition_jmp.pdf for more info.
-Note that I changed the code a bit since I ran the experiment to make it simpler and haven't extensively tested it since.
+Note that I changed a few things since I ran the experiment.